-Joe DuPaix is the Head Coach of Football at Southern Virginia University.
+Joe DuPaix is the Head Football Coach at Southern Virginia University.

 Most recently, DuPaix comes to Southern Virginia from BYU where he served two seasons (2011-12) as the Cougar’s recruiting coordinator and running backs coach.
 Working under then head coach Bronco Mendenhall, DuPaix was part of the staff that led the Cougars to an 18-8 overall record, including back-to-back bowl wins and a 10-win season in 2011.